fetchai/agents-aea/docs/generic-skills-step-by-step.md

         Check if the query matches the supply.

         :param query: the query
-        :return: bool indiciating whether matches or not
+        :return: bool indicating whether matches or not
         """
         return query.check(self.get_service_description())